 Since then, they’ve stayed in several multimillion dollar homes in luxury spots all over the country.

-If house-sitting is a form of travel that’s up your alley, Rutherford suggests joining sites like TrustedHousesitters.
-It costs roughly $120 a year, and you can either go anywhere in the world or choose to stick to a specific region.
+If house-sitting is a form of travel that’s up your alley, Rutherford suggests signing up.
+It can cost roughly $120 a year, and you can either go anywhere in the world or choose to stick to a specific region.

 “After the membership fee is paid, there is no money exchanged.
 We don’t pay the owners, they don’t pay us,” she says.

 She says the best jobs are very competitive, but offers a tip for luxury travel on a budget for aspiring house sitters: “To build up our resume and our references, we took on several local sits.”

 If you’ve tried implementing all of the tips for luxury travel on a budget but still aren’t getting very far, then your next option is to get help from a travel agent.